-Assistant Administrator for Water .
-Sackett John Paul Woodley, Jr.

-U.S. Environmental Protection Gency (Civil Works)

-Department of the Army
+Assistant Administrator for Water Sackett V John Paul Woodley, Jr. U.S. Environmental Protection agency chived of (Civil Works) Department of the Army NO. 19-35469 archived Department of the Army

-No. 19-35469

 For jurisdictional determinations and permitting decisions, such information shall be posted on the appropriate Corps website for public and interagency information.